 Invisalign — Although technically functional, moving improperly positioned teeth with the Invisalign system of clear aligners creates a beautiful end result with far less irritation and pain, and without the patient having a “metal mouth.”

 As you would expect, the cost of these procedures varies depending completely upon what you have done.
 For instance, teeth whitening and dental bonding are not expensive.
 An Invisalign orthodontic treatment costs far more, but it needs to move all of your teeth.
-When Dr. Rasmussen gets an idea of what you’d like to change or fix with your smile, we can give you an estimate of the cost.
+When Dr. Rasmussen and Dr. del Cueto get an idea of what you’d like to change or fix with your smile, we can give you an estimate of the cost.